jejjohnson/jbayesevt/notes/motivation.md

 **Phenomena**

-> Quantifying changes in phenomena in the natural world
+> Quantifying changes in phenomena in the natural world.
+> Many of them are convective extremes, i.e., High Winds, Flash Flooding, Lightning, Tornados, Giant Hail and Land Slides.

 - Quantifying monsoons
 - El Niño and other modes of variability